binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 607 Witness Impeachment

-Any party, including the party that called the witness, may attack a witness’s credibility.
+Any party may attack a witness’s credibility.
 Witnesses can be impeached for **incompetency, bias, prior inconsistent statement** and **general character for untruthfulness**. **Extrinsic evidence** can sometimes be brought in to impeach.
 Extrinsic evidence is any evidence other than testimony from the witness on the stand.
 Extrinsic evidence can be **collateral** and **non-collateral**.
 A **collateral matter** is only relevant to impeachment.
 A **non-collateral matter** proves a fact of consequence other than impeachment.

 ---

+## Rules 601 602 603 Witness Competency

+Every person is competent to be a witness unless the Federal Rules, or, in a civil case, state law, provide otherwise.
+A witness may only testify to a matter if the witness has personal knowledge of that matter.
+To have personal knowledge, a witness must be able to (1) perceive the events; (2) take an oath; and (3) remember the events.
+Evidence for proving personal knowledge can be the witness’s testimony itself. [^9] [^10]

+[^9]:Kemp v.
+Balboa 23 F.3d 211 (8th Cir.
+1994) *illustrates witness competency (Rules 601, 602, 602)* (court did not allow prison nurse's testimony to prove that Kemp did not pick up epilepsy medication because nurse had no personal knowledge since her testimony was based only on review of Kemp's medical file)

+[^10]:United States v.
+Kelly 436 F.3d 992 (8th Cir.
+2006) *illustrates witness competency (Rules 601, 602, 602)* (Kelly did not raise the issue of competency at trial, so appellate court reviews district court's decision for plain error)

+---

+## Bias

+**Bias** is the relationship between a party and a witness which might lead the witness to slant their testimony in favor of or against a party.
+(U.S. v.
+Abel) [^13]

+*Bias is always non-collateral.*

+[^13]:United States v.
+Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
+Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
+Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)

+---

 ## Rule 613 Prior Inconsistent Statement

-When examining a witness about a prior statement, a party does not need to show or disclose the contents of the prior statement to the witness.
-However, if requested, they must show or disclose it to the adverse party’s attorney.
+A witness can be impeached with a **prior inconsistent statement** under **Rule 613**.
+When examining a witness about a prior statement, a party does not need to show or disclose the prior statement to the witness.
+However, if requested, they must show or disclose it to the other party’s attorney.

-Extrinsic evidence of a prior inconsistent statement **cannot** be brought in to prove a collateral matter (prohibited by 403 and 611).
-It **can**, however, be brought in to prove a non-collateral matter (allowed by 613).
+**Extrinsic evidence** of a prior inconsistent statement **cannot** be brought in to prove a **collateral matter** but it **can** be brought in to prove a **non-collateral matter**.
 If brought in, the witness must be given the opportunity to explain or deny the statement and the other party the opportunity to examine the witness about it. [^11] [^12]

+Rule 613 regulates the use of prior inconsistent statements to avoid distracting jurors with  tangential matters that could cause delay or confusion.

 [^11]:United States v.
 Kelly 436 F.3d 992 (8th Cir.
 2006) *illustrates prior inconsistent statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
 Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
 Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
 Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)

 [^12]:Taylor v.
 Cheddar's Casual Cafe, Inc. 2017 WL 157886 (W.D.
 La 2017)(unreported) *illustrates prior inconsistent statement Rule 613(b)* (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
 (Young’s statements to Cheddar’s’ management and the two insurance adjusters after Taylor’s fall at the restaurant are  inadmissible as hearsay if offered to prove the truth of the matter asserted, but nonetheless admissible for the purpose of impeachment by prior inconsistent statement.)

----

-## Bias

-**Bias** is the relationship between a party and a witness which might lead the witness to slant their testimony in favor of or against a party.
-Bias can be conscious or unconscious.
-(U.S. v.
-Abel) [^13]

-*Bias is always non-collateral.*

-[^13]:United States v.
-Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
-Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
-Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)

 ---